LAST UPDATED September 22, 2023

 Enterprise WAF for Large or Critical WordPress Websites

 ThreatX takes a different approach to offering protection for WordPress Websites.
-It incorporates API protection, Bot management, Layer 7 DDoS mitigation, and the typical WAF functionalities, all in one platform.
+It incorporates API protection, Bot management, Layer 7 DDoS mitigation, and even protection for runtime environments, alongside the typical WAF functionalities, all in one platform.
 Fusing these functions in one tool provides improved security with less complexity and overhead.

 Unlike legacy WAFs, ThreatX features advanced behavioral analysis and risk-based blocking where the system detects and stops highly-probable malicious attempts before the attack manifests into a full-blown attack.